 Behind the scenes, though, is a whole different story.
 It’s full of numbers like your Internet Protocol (IP) address, basically your digital home address.
-This numeric label distinguishes your phone or computer from other devices across the world.
+This numeric label distinguishes your phone or computer from other devices worldwide.

 When you type in a website, your computer translates that into numbers, searching the site’s IP address and loading it onto your screen.
 Just as money makes the world go round, so, too, do numbers keep the internet chugging along.
-But when someone snatches your IP address, your whole digital world can come crashing down.
+But your whole digital world can crash when someone snatches your IP address.

 An exposed IP address puts you in danger

-Your IP address plays a big role in sending and receiving data online.
+Your IP address plays a significant role in sending and receiving data online.
 It’s tied to sensitive information, like your online identity and location.
-If someone tracks down this number, they could use it as a starting point for a nefarious investigation.
+If someone tracks down this number, they could use it as a starting point for nefarious purposes.

 Sadly, it’s easy for strangers online to find your IP address.
 It’s a huge vulnerability: They could hack your device or steal your identity.
 Or they could enter your address into a free tracking website like iplocation.net to find out where you live.
 It even comes with a built-in map:

 A lot of people on social media apps will doxx one another.
 Suppose you comment that you like pineapple on pizza on Twitter.
-Someone having a bad day might respond to that by tracking down your IP address and posting your name and address, along with a call to their followers like “Let’s protest in front of their house.”
+Someone having a bad day might respond by tracking down your IP address and posting your name and address, along with a call to their followers, like “Let’s protest in front of their house.”

 Of course, that’s a light-hearted example.
 Reality can be much grimmer.

 And get this: Tracing someone else’s IP address is legal.
 Authorities only step in when people use one another’s IP addresses for crimes.
-All of the apps and websites you use collect your IP address along with other private data.
+All the apps and websites you use collect your IP address and other private data.

 So, how does someone find out your IP address?

-Free websites like Grabify let you spin your own personal spider’s web.
-Once victims click it, you find out their IP address.
-That’s yet another reason why you should never click on suspicious links on the internet.
+That’s yet another reason you should never click on suspicious links on the internet.
 You could be giving away your location!

 This is the best way to protect yourself from prying eyes

-Big tech corporations are supposed to handle our personal data safely, but now they’re getting into the political game.
+Big Tech companies are supposed to handle our personal data safely, but now they’re getting into the political game.
 I don’t want to be any part of that, and neither should you.

 That’s why we trust and use our sponsor, ExpressVPN.
-These big tech companies match your internet activity to your identity or location by using your public IP address, but with ExpressVPN, no one can see your IP address – no one.
+Big Tech companies match your internet activity to your identity or location by using your public IP address, but with ExpressVPN, no one can see your IP address – no one.